5G Interfaces Explained

 F1 interface

-The F1 interface exists inside a split gNB deployment and connects the gNB-CU to the gNB-DU.
-It is one of the clearest signs that 5G RAN architecture is more distributed than LTE.
+The F1 interface connects the gNB-CU and the gNB-DU in a split-gNB deployment.
+This is one of the clearest signs that 5G RAN architecture is more decomposed and more deployment-flexible than LTE.

 E1 interface

 The E1 interface is used when the central unit is itself split into gNB-CU-CP and gNB-CU-UP.
-This adds another layer of flexibility inside the RAN by separating central control behavior from central user-plane behavior.
+This adds another layer of decomposition inside the gNB by separating central control-plane logic from central user-plane logic.

-E1 matters most in scalable and cloud-oriented deployments, where the control and user sides of the CU are managed independently.
-It is not an access-to-core interface and not a peer-gNB interface; it is an internal central-unit coordination boundary.
+E1 matters most in scalable and cloud-oriented deployments where control and user processing are deployed independently.
+It is not an access-to-core interface and not a peer-gNB interface; it is an internal coordination boundary inside the central unit.

 Control plane and user plane across 5G interfaces

-A useful way to understand the whole interface set is by following the split between control plane and user plane.
+A useful way to understand the whole interface set is by grouping it by plane.

 Plane Main interfaces